 Another important aspect of the course is an examination of the law dealing with "fraudulent" conveyances and preferences.
 While legislation dealing with theses types of transactions is based on concepts first established in the Statute of Fraudulent Conveyances, 1571, it remains a central feature of modern judgment enforcement law.
-The various features of this important area of the law are examined.
-Time permitting, recent statutory reform propsoals in the Province of Saskatchewan (namely, the 2021 proposals of the Law Reform Commission of Saskatchewan for a Reviewable Transactions Act) will be reviewed.
+In Saskatchewan, The Reviewable Transactions Act has been introduced to supplant the old systems.